 IMPORTANT: Do not stop the engine suddenly when operating with heavy loads or at the maximum speed.
 Doing so may cause the engine to overheat or seize.
 Never stop running the engine suddenly except in emergency.
-IMPORTANT: The SCR system operates for up to 12 minutes after the ignition switch is turned to the OFF position.
-When removing the batteries or electrical connectors for inspection or maintenance, wait for at least 12 minutes after the ignition switch is turned to the OFF position.
-Otherwise, the system could fail.

 - 1. Return the throttle controller. - 2.
 Idle the engine for about 5 minutes to gradually let it cool.